shrub719/nw-3d-grapher/README.md

 - **After August 15 2026**, the project is released under the [MIT License](LICENSE).

 Dog model in `obj/Mesh_Beagle.obj` and `dog.pbj`: [Beagle](https://poly.pizza/m/0BnDT3T1wTE) by [Poly by Google](https://poly.pizza/u/Poly%20by%20Google) [[CC-BY](https://creativecommons.org/licenses/by/3.0/)] via Poly Pizza.

+This project is a third-party app and is not affiliated with NumWorks.
+NumWorks is a registered trademark of NumWorks SAS.